Porsche Timing Chain Tensioner Replacement

 3. Place a socket on the crankshaft pulley and rotate the crankshaft to bring it to TDC.
 Use the Porsche timing tool or an 8mm Allen wrench to lock the crank pulley to the block.

 4. Lock the crankshaft (and, when required, the camshafts) in position.
-Locking the crankshaft to prevent the timing chain from jumping when the tensioner is removed is crucial.
-Also, we recommend locking the camshaft as well.
+Locking the crankshaft prevents the timing chain from jumping when the tensioner is removed.
+We also recommend locking the camshaft.
 Remove the green cam seals on each cover to lock the camshaft.

 5. Locate the tensioners.
 Porsches have up to three tensioners.
-IMS chain tensioner and bank 4-6 tensioner can be replaced with the engine in the car.
-Bank 1-3 tensioner may require accessories to be removed to access it.porsche cayenne timing chain tensioner
+The IMS chain tensioner and bank 4-6 tensioner can be replaced with the car’s engine.
+Accessing bank 1-3 tensioners may require removing accessories.

-6. Use a 27mm socket and ratchet to break loose the tensioner.
-Note that the tensioner has lots of threads; therefore, removing it will take a lot of turning.
-Replace one tensioner at a time.porsche cayenne timing chain tensioner replacement
+6. Use a 27mm socket and ratchet to loosen the tensioner.
+Note that the tensioner has many threads; removing it will take a lot of turning.
+Replace one tensioner at a time.

 7. Prime the new tensioner.
-Soak the new tensioner in engine oil; while it is soaked in oil, pump it a few times to prime it.
+Soak the new tensioner in engine oil; pump it a few times to prime it while it is soaked in oil.

 8. Install the new tensioner.